Army promotion timeline for enlisted officers 2: What to expect on your journey up the ranks

 You can expect to advance from Private (E-1) to Private First Class (E-3) within your first two years of service.

-Specialist (E-4) usually comes at 18-24 months after E-3.
+Promotion to Specialist (E-4) often occurs 18-24 months after attaining E-3.

 How do promotions from E-5 to E-6 in the Army work?